KxSystems/docs/docs/basics/variadic.md

-# Ambivalence
+# Variadic syntax

-A map is _ambivalent_ if its rank is not fixed.
+An [iterable](glossary.md#iterable) is _variadic_ if its rank is not fixed.

-Lists and dictionaries of depth ≥2 and tables are ambivalent.
+Lists and dictionaries of depth ≥2 and tables are variadic.

 ```q
 q)m:4 5#"abcdefghijklmnopqrst"